 Concerned citizens from all walks of life organized teach-ins at the first Earth Day in 1970.
 Around the USA, they gathered to learn the facts about environmental degradation happening around them.
-Earth Day teach-ins helped educate and mobilize citizens across America to demand that Congress act to protect the environment.
+Earth Day teach-ins helped educate and mobilize citizens across America to demand that the government and Congress act to protect the environment.
 Ultimately, this activism led to the creation of the U.S. Environmental Protection Agency and landmark legislation such as the Clean Air Act, Clean Water Act.
 This process inspired others globally to adopt similar legislation and institutional arrangements.

 This Earth Day we are returning to this strategy of the first Earth Day in 1970: Teach-Ins.